: How To Negotiate House Price For Buyers

 - Decor (such as unique light fixtures or window treatments)

-It's important to iron out what’s included in the purchase agreement and what's not so both buyer and seller understand the details.
+It’s important to iron out exactly what’s included in the purchase agreement so both buyer and seller understand the details.
 Items that belong in the home, such as a chandelier, can have an impact on the already-established style of the home.

-Whatever the item is, you must clearly stipulate your request in your negotiation with the seller and communicate your wishes with your real estate agent.
+Whatever the item you wish to keep, you must clearly state your request in your negotiations with the seller and communicate your wishes with your real estate agent.